B-B-ENG1/b-b.github.io/README.md

 # ENG1 Website

-A simple website that displays five PDFs.
+A simple website that act as the team's public portal, accessedable at [ben.bensonchow.cf](https://ben.bensonchow.cf)

 ## Updating the PDFs (local Git)